ShengHao-Shi/Enhanced-Polygon-to-Centerline/README.md

 ## License

 MIT License — free to use, modify and distribute.
-See [LICENSE](LICENSE) if present.
+See [LICENSE](LICENSE)